WHO & WHAT

 Salt Grass creates modern adornments using abstract forms, texture and distinctive silhouettes.

-We have an eco-conscious approach using recycled metals, conflict-free diamonds, natural stones and low or non-toxic chemicals.
+We have an eco-conscious approach using recycled metals, conflict-free diamonds and natural stones.

-All of our artwork is hand fabricated in our Portland, ME studio.
+All of our work is hand sculpted in our Portland, ME studio.

 Image by Meredith Brockington

 Salt Grass Jewelry is made with integrity and intention.
 We have taken great steps to guarantee authenticity and uphold the reputation of our sources, material, and products.
 We exclusively use recycled metals for all of our silver and gold.
 Our stones come from small lapidary companies across the Southwest, New York's historic Diamond District and beyond.
 Our studio is powered by renewable solar and wind energy through Arcadia Power, and we recently removed all "bio-degradable plastic" from our packaging.

 We are continually looking to grow and better educate ourselves with regards to environmental business practices.
 See an area where we can improve?
 Let us know!

 Kristi Frank is an abstract artist working in small metals.
 She was born and raised in Santa Fe, NM.
 As a child, she fell in love with unusual rock formations and the distant horizons of the southwest.
 Initially, Frank focused on black and white fine photographer at the Santa Reperata International School of Art in Florence.

 From Italy she then moved to San Francisco where she turned her attention toward sculpture and metalsmithing.
 Her love for long hours in the darkroom and her fascination with small details has undoubtedly transferred to her metalwork.
 In 2010 she received her BFA from the Academy of Art University in sculpture with an emphasis on small metal work.